Light Cream of Broccoli Soup

 2. Cook the onions

 Cook the onions, garlic, salt and pepper over medium heat until onions are golden, approximately 5 minutes.
-For a sweeter and toastier soup, you can caramelize the onions.

 3. Put it all together